-The “customer journey” is the series of interactions the customer goes thru while engaging with your business.
-The IVR is often the first point of contact that sets the tone for the interaction or for the remainder of the journey.
-Even for consumers that prefer Web, chat or mobile apps, some matters still require a live agent interaction over the phone, either because the topic is too complex or because the conversation may require recording for regulatory or other reasons.
+The IVR is often the first point of contact that sets the tone for the interaction for the remainder of the journey.
+Even though some customer service issues can be handled through chat or email, other matters still require a live agent interaction over the phone.
 Regardless of how the customer gets to the IVR, it is critical that the IVR interaction is a positive one.

-John, a middle aged business owner with a personal credit card, checking and savings account through his bank calls into the system.
-Using customer profile information and previous engagement analytics, the IVR can anticipate that John’s menu should include options to: check his accounts, learn about retirement planning services and hear more about the bank’s small business credit card.
+Imagine this.
+John, a middle-aged business owner with a personal credit card, checking and savings account through his bank calls into the system.
+Using customer profile information and previous engagement analytics, the IVR can anticipate that John’s menu should include options to check his accounts, learn about retirement planning services and hear more about the bank’s small business credit card.
 If John always selects the option to check his balance first, eventually the IVR could learn to play the balances for John before offering him his other choices.

-Marketing Metrics recently found that the probability of selling to an existing client is 60-70% while the probability of selling to a new prospect is much lower, a mere 5-20%.
+Marketing Metrics recently found that the probability of selling to an existing client is 60-70% while the probability of selling to a new prospect is only 5-20%.
 Customer journey solutions capitalize on this relationship and create personalized IVR systems that become prime marketing and customer service real estate.
-The IVR is also a great place to market your website or mobile applications capabilities.
+The IVR is also a great place to market your website or mobile application capabilities.
 They shouldn’t be oversold, but over time you might convince even the most stubborn consumers that self-service options are worth trying.

 Without customer journey solutions, businesses miss countless opportunities to turn IVR technology into a user-friendly channel and effective marketing platform.
 Effortless service in a personalized and efficient IVR system engages customers and makes them feel like their needs are understood.
 Receptive of these efforts and appreciative of them, a Rosetta Study found that these engaged customers are seven times more likely to respond to promotional offers and six times more likely to believe the brand is worth more than they pay for it.